 In December 2010, REAL and RRCA, both formerly wholly owned subsidiaries of the Company, formed the Angus Fund with other equity investors.
 As part of the agreement to sell REAL to Munich (see "Note 3.
 Discontinued Operations" for additional information), the former general partner of the Angus Fund, REAL, transferred its general partner ownership interest to RRV U.S. Holdings LLC, a wholly owned subsidiary of the Company, representing a \$55 thousand investment in the Angus Fund, or a 1.1% ownership interest at September 30, 2013 (December 31, 2012 - \$55 thousand and 1.1%, respectively), and RRCA, the former limited partner, transferred its limited partner ownership interest to RenTech U.S. Holdings LLC, a wholly owned subsidiary of the Company, representing a \$2.0 million investment in the Angus Fund, or a 35.0% ownership interest at September 30, 2013 (December 31, 2012 - \$2.0 million and 35.1%, respectively).
 There was no gain or loss recognized on the above transactions.
 The Angus Fund was formed to provide capital to and make investments in companies primarily in the heating oil and propane distribution industries.
 The Angus Fund meets the definition of a VIE, therefore the Company evaluated its ownership in the Angus Fund to determine if it is the primary beneficiary.
-The Company has concluded it is the primary beneficiary of the Angus Fund as it has the power to direct, and has a more than insignificant economic interest in, the activities of the Angus Fund and as such, the financial position and results of operations as net income attributable to noncontrolling interest.
+The Company has concluded it is the primary beneficiary of the Angus Fund as it has the power to direct, and has a more than insignificant economic interest in, the activities of the Angus Fund and as such, the financial position and results of operations of the Angus Fund are consolidated.
+The portion of the Angus Fund's earnings owned by third parties is recorded in the consolidated statements of operations as net income attributable to noncontrolling interest.
 The Company expects its ownership in the Angus Fund to fluctuate over time.